aminzai/vimrc/README.rst

 ========================================
-It's my vim config setting
+Aminzai's vim config setting
 ========================================
 :Author:
     Kang-min Wang (Aminzai)
 :Build Date:
-    2011/11/28
+    2012/11/19
 :Version:
-    2.0
+    2.1

 Introduction
 ========================================
-This verison use vundle that can get the newest vim script use eazy way.
+This verison use NeoBundle that can get the newest vim script use eazy way.

-Require
+Requirment
 ========================================
 1. Git
 2. Network